marlonbernardes/expressive/README.md

 ### Why expressive?

 - There are other libraries/frameworks out there that serve a similar purpose (NestJS, tsed, Overnight, inversify-express-utils), but they either have a much steeper learning curve or they are too opinionated in the way you create your app and controllers.
-Expressive just provides syntactic sugar so you can create and register the routers in a more elegant way.
+Expressive just provides decorators so you can create and register the routers in a more elegant way.

 ### License